Special Services and Opportunities

 Once a family housing application and a $100 deposit is received, applicants will receive an assignment letter and a housing contract prior to the beinning of the semester.

-The Counseling Center offers free services to currently enrolled students to help them meet the daily challenges of student life and maximize their potential for academic and personal success.
-Services include group experiences, crisis intervention, and consultation and referral.
-Legal assistance, educational outreach, and a relaxation room are also available.
+The Counseling Center provides free services to currently enrolled University students.
+Counselors are available to listen, lend support and help students meet the daily challenges of college life.
+Programs and services are offered that will help students maximize their potential for personal and academic success.
+Services include individual and group counseling, crisis intervention, and consultation and referral.
+Legal assistance, educational outreach, biofeedback, and a relaxation room are also available.
 Confidentiality is respected, and counseling records are not included as part of a student's academic record.
-For more information about services or to schedule an appointment, drop by the Counseling Center in the Student Services Building, Room 204, or contact 903-886-5145.
-We encourage you to take advantage of all the services the Counseling Center has to offer.
+For more information about services or to schedule an appointment, com by the Counseling Center in the Halladay Student Services Building, Room 204, or contact 903-886-5145.
+We encourage all students to take advantage of the services the Counseling Center has to offer.
 Sometimes a little help can make a big difference!

 Morris Recreation Center